LLerzy/Estimation-Parameter-Beta/randomsamples.md

 ![](randomsamples_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

-For the results of ExampleFC_X1_X2, the following table presents the acceptance rate before and after the burn-in period, the effective sample size, chain length, and the adjusted precision value.
-The adjustment period corresponds to the burn-in segment of the chain.
+The results of the `ExampleFC_X1_X2` simulation are summarized in the following table, which reports the acceptance rate before and after the burn-in period, the effective sample size (ESS), the final chain length, and the final value of the adjusted precision parameter.
+The adjustment process is limited to the burn-in phase of the simulation.

 ``` r
 library(knitr)